Key takeaways:

 Eliquis (apixaban) is another commonly used blood thinner.
 It works in a similar way to Xarelto.

 If you’re interested in switching from Eliquis to Xarelto, talk to a healthcare professional first.
 Although they both belong to the same medication class, they’re not identical.
-There are some differences that may make one preferred over the other for you.
-For example, Eliquis may be a better option if you have kidney problems.
+There are some differences that may make one preferred over the other.
+For example, Eliquis may be a better option if you're living with kidney problems.

 If you’re transitioning from Eliquis to Xarelto, you may be instructed to start Xarelto within 2 hours of your next scheduled Eliquis dose.
 You shouldn’t take another dose of Eliquis once you start taking Xarelto.